NotReeceHarris/pass-shield/README.md

 ## Introduction
 PassShield is a password validation technique that involves generating a unique and random value called a "plate".
 This plate is used to encode the password in such a way that it takes a longer time to decode than to encode.
 This increases the security of the password as it becomes much harder for attackers to decode the password.

-The PassShield algorithm works as follows:

-- Generate a random plate value that will be used to encode the password.
-- Hash the salt, password, and plate value using a secure hash function to generate a HashedPassword.
-- Obfuscate the HashedPassword by dividing it into two halves and hashing each half with a different random number.
-This creates an obfuscatedObject that is unique to the password and the plate.
-- Encrypt the obfuscatedObject to ensure that it can only be decoded by authorized parties.
-- Store the encrypted obfuscatedObject and the plate value in a secure location.

-When a user attempts to log in with a password, the PassShield algorithm is used to validate the password as follows:

-- Retrieve the encrypted obfuscatedObject and plate value from the secure location.
-- Decrypt the obfuscatedObject to get the decryptedPlate object.
-- For each value of i in a range of random numbers, hash the salt, password, and i to generate a HashedPassword.
-- Obfuscate the HashedPassword by dividing it into two halves and hashing each half with the same random numbers used to obfuscate the original password.
-- Check if the concatenated hash values of the two obfuscated halves match the concatenated hash values of the two halves in the decryptedPlate object.
-- If a match is found, the password is considered valid and the user is granted access.
-If no match is found, the user is denied access.

 By using PassShield, passwords can be made more secure and less vulnerable to attacks such as dictionary attacks and brute force attacks.
 Additionally, the use of a plate value ensures that even if an attacker gains access to the encrypted obfuscatedObject, they cannot decode the password without the corresponding plate value.

 ---